 You can, and It will save you a small fortune in personal tax.
 Your firm’s health and safety people should have some input into the kit you ride in, but if you have CE-approved kit and a decent type approved helmet, then it’ll be no problem.

 As a basic tip, bikes are taxed as a benefit in kind at a flat rate.
 I can’t give tax advice but our employed solicitors have found it beneficial to take a company bike.
 They don’t get offered company cars!

 Beyond the legal issues, I’d say this: look for a bike with a shaft drive and big service intervals.
 Chain adjustment every week gets tiresome, which is why my Ducati Multistrada got chopped in for a shaft-drive Triumph Explorer.

-Neil January 22, 2014
+RiDE Magazine January 2014